HumanCompatibleAI/reward-preprocessing/README.md

 virtual environment.
 Use `poetry shell` to start a shell inside this virtual environment.

+Note on the python version: make sure that your installation of `imitation` and of `reward_preprocessing` use the same version of Python, otherwise you might run into issues when unpickling `imitation` models for use in `reward_preprocessing`.

 TODO: the extra step for installing `imitation` is because I use it in editable mode, which `poetry` apparently doesn't yet support that well.
 In the long term, `imitation` should just be part of `pyproject.toml`.